top.jpg

 phal-bark02.jpg

-Here is a bark mix that when fresh, may need water twice a week.
-As it ages and deterirates it turns into mush.
+This plant is growing in a is a bark mix.
+In the beginning it may need water twice a week.
+As it ages and deterirates (9-12 months) it compacts and turns to mush.

-Eliminate that decaying material!
+Eliminate that stuff!
 Both you and your plants will appreciate our clean ceramic pebbles.

 Ready?
 Let's get started!